ta18/reachy-tictactoe_2021/README.md

 To be able to play tic-tac-toe with Reachy you will first have to build a suitable playground :

-For this you need a 45 x 65 board made of wood, cork, featherboard ... etc. Dimensions [here](https://www.notion.so/Dimensions-setup-morpion-a032f56eb2f14702a75a1bb347bbd2dd)
+For this you need a **45 x 65 board made of wood, cork, featherboard** ... etc. The dimensions are [here](https://www.notion.so/Dimensions-setup-morpion-a032f56eb2f14702a75a1bb347bbd2dd).

 1. On your board, you have to place the chaterton like this to create your grid :
 ![playground dimension](img/playground_base.jpg)